-Total stock-based compensation expense recognized in the Statement of Income for the fiscal years ended June 30, 2011 and 2010, was \$66,237 and \$94,423, respectively, before income taxes.
-The related total deferred tax benefit was approximately \$5,602 and \$8,144, for the same periods.
-ASC 718 requires the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options to be classified and reported as both an operating cash outflow and a financing cash inflow on a prospective basis upon adoption.
+Total stock-based compensation expense recognized in the Statement of Income for the three-month period ended June 30, 2012 and 2011, was \$30,224 and \$11,863, respectively, before income taxes.
+The related total deferred tax benefit was approximately \$3,194 and \$1,013, for the same periods.
+Total stock-based compensation expense recognized in the Statement of Income for the fiscal years ended June 30, 2012 and 2011, was \$98,723 and \$66,237, respectively, before income taxes.
+The related total deferred tax benefit was approximately \$10,230 and \$5,602, for the same periods.
+ASC 718 requires the tax benefits resulting from tax deductions in excess of the compensation cost recognized for those options to be classified and reported as both an operating cash outflow and a financing cash inflow.

-As of June 30, 2011, there was approximately \$50,282 of unrecognized compensation cost related to stock option awards that is expected to be recognized as expense over the next 1.25 years.
-The total deferred tax benefit related to these awards is approximately \$4,556.
+As of June 30, 2012, there was approximately \$170,803 of unrecognized compensation cost related to stock option awards that is expected to be recognized as expense over the next two years.
+The total deferred tax benefit related to these awards is approximately \$19,260.

 The Company has one employee stock option plan under which options may be granted, the 2007 Stock Option and Restricted Stock Plan (the "2007 Plan").
 The Board of Directors may grant options to acquire shares of common stock to employees of the Company at the fair market value of the common stock on the date of grant.
 Generally, options granted have a two-year vesting period based on two years of continuous service and have a ten-year contractual life.
 Option grants provide for accelerated vesting if there is a change in control.
 Shares issued upon the exercise of options are from those held in Treasury.
-The 2007 Plan was approved by the Company's shareholders at the Company's Annual Meeting on November 30, 2007 and supercedes the Company's 2000 Stock Option Plan (the "2000 Plan").
-Options covering 400,000 shares are authorized for issuance under the 2007 Plan, and 99,800 have been granted and 78,800 are outstanding as of June 30, 2011.
-While no further grants of options may be made under the 2000 Plan, as of June 30, 2011, 53,600 options remain outstanding, vested and exercisable from the 2000 Plan.
+The 2007 Plan was approved by the Company's shareholders at the Company's Annual Meeting on November 30, 2007 and supersedes the Company's 2000 Stock Option Plan (the "2000 Plan").
+Options covering 400,000 shares are authorized for issuance under the 2007 Plan, of which 158,500 have been granted and 133,850 are outstanding as of June 30, 2012.
+While no further grants of options may be made under the 2000 Plan, as of June 30, 2012, 53,200 options remain outstanding, vested and exercisable from the 2000 Plan.